Incremental game: Auto clicker

-An auto clicker is automation software or a macro that is generally used to automate the clicking (or tapping) process in idle games.
-A number of idle games employ clicking as a method to gain currency while active (to complement the idle element), and players may sometimes employ an auto clicker to automate this part, thus getting resources/currency much faster.
-Pecorella, in his 2016 GDC summit talk, argued that auto clickers are considered necessary by any "serious" idle game players, and that it's not cheating, but rather an exploration of an error in design.
+An auto clicker is automation software or a macro designed to automate mouse clicks.
+Many incremental games employ active clicking as a means of gaining currency to complement passive progression.
+Players sometimes use auto clickers to automate this part and accelerate resource accumulation.
+Pecorella, in his 2016 GDC summit talk, argued that auto clickers are considered necessary by any "serious" idle game player and that their use reflects a design flaw rather than cheating.